gseth/ControlAltAI-Nodes/README.md

 - **Supported Megapixels:** 0.1 MP, 1.0 MP, 2.0 MP, 2.1 MP, 2.2 MP, 2.3 MP, 2.4MP, 2.5MP
 - **Note:** Generations above 1 MP may appear slightly blurry, but resolutions of 3k+ have been successfully tested on the Flux1.Dev model.
 - **Custom Ratio:** Custom Ratio is now supported.
 Enable or Disable Custom Ratio and input any ratio.
-(Example: 4:9)
+(Example: 4:9).
+- **Preview:** The preview node is just a visual representation of the ratio.

 ### Flux Sampler